Brian Wilson

-Facing lifelong struggles with mental illness, Wilson had a nervous breakdown in late 1964 and subsequently withdrew from regular concert touring to focus on songwriting and production.
-This resulted in works of greater sophistication, such as the Beach Boys' Pet Sounds and his first credited solo release, "Caroline, No" (both 1966), as well as the unfinished album Smile.
-Branded a genius, by the late 1960s, his productivity and mental health had significantly declined, leading to periods marked by reclusion, overeating, and substance abuse.
-His first professional comeback yielded 15 Big Ones (1976) and the almost solo effort The Beach Boys Love You (1977).
+Facing lifelong struggles with mental illness, Wilson had a nervous breakdown in late 1964 and soon withdrew from regular concert touring to concentrate on songwriting and recording.
+In 1966, he produced the band's album Pet Sounds and his first solo credited release, "Caroline, No", as well as their unfinished album Smile.
+Branded a genius, his productivity, mental health, and vocal range declined significantly amid periods of reclusion, overeating, and substance abuse.
+His first professional comeback yielded the almost solo effort The Beach Boys Love You (1977).
 In the 1980s, he formed a controversial creative and business partnership with his psychologist, Eugene Landy, and relaunched his solo career with the album Brian Wilson (1988).
 Wilson dissociated from Landy in 1991 and toured regularly from 1999 to 2022.
 He completed a version of Smile in 2004, earning him his greatest acclaim as a solo artist.
-He died in 2025 of respiratory arrest.

-Heralding popular music's recognition as an art form, Wilson's accomplishments as a producer and composer helped initiate an era of unprecedented creative autonomy for label-signed acts.
-He contributed to the development of many music genres and movements, including the California sound, art pop, psychedelia, chamber pop, progressive music, punk, outsider, and sunshine pop.
+Heralding popular music's recognition as an art form, Wilson's success helped initiate an era of unprecedented creative autonomy for label-signed acts.
+He contributed to the development of many music genres and movements, including the California sound, art pop, psychedelia, chamber pop, progressive music, punk, and sunshine pop.
 Since the 1980s, his influence has extended to styles such as post-punk, indie rock, emo, dream pop, Shibuya-kei, and chillwave.
 He received numerous industry awards, including two Grammy Awards and Kennedy Center Honors, as well as nominations for a Golden Globe Award and Primetime Emmy Award.
 He was inducted into the Rock and Roll Hall of Fame in 1988 and the Songwriters Hall of Fame in 2000.
-His life and career were dramatized in the 2014 biopic Love and Mercy.
+His life was dramatized in the 2014 biopic Love and Mercy.
+He died in 2025 of respiratory arrest.

 Early life and musical training

 Brian Douglas Wilson was born on June 20, 1942, at Centinela Hospital Medical Center in Inglewood, California, the first child of Audree Neva (née Korthof) and Murry Wilson, a machinist who later pursued songwriting part-time.
 Wilson's two younger brothers, Dennis and Carl, were born in 1944 and 1946.
 Shortly after Dennis's birth, the family moved from Inglewood to 3701 West 119th Street in nearby Hawthorne, California.
 Wilson, along with his siblings, suffered psychological and sporadic physical maltreatment from their father.
-His 2016 memoir characterizes his father as "violent" and "cruel"; however, it also suggests that certain narratives about the mistreatment had been overstated or unfounded.
+His 2016 memoir characterizes his father as "violent" and "cruel".

 I got so into The Four Freshmen.
 I could identify with Bob Flanigan's high voice.
 He taught me how to sing high.
 I worked for a year on The Four Freshmen with my hi-fi set.
 I eventually learned every song they did.